Workgroup Procedures of the SATA-IO (37k PDF) - Revised March 16, 2007

 SECTION 4.4 ELECTION OF DIRECTORS

 Members wishing to have an employee nominated must provide written notice of the same to the Board thirty (30) days prior to the quarterly meeting of the Board of Directors immediately preceding the next Annual Meeting of the Members.
 Such notice shall include certification that that Member or its representative has actively participated in the activities of the Corporation during the prior twelve (12) month period.
-The notice shall also include evidence of and that: (1) the Member possesses and will contribute sufficient technical and marketing resources to invest in the Corporation’s activities; (2) the Member is committed to producing SERIAL ATA products; and (3) the Member is ready, willing and able to pay the Special Dues referenced in Section 4.1, above.
+The notice shall also include evidence of and that: (1) the Member possesses and will contribute sufficient technical and marketing resources to invest in the Corporation’s activities; and (2) the Member is committed to producing SERIAL ATA products.
 No Member may have more than one (1) employee or representative elected to the Board of Directors at any given time.
 For purposes of these Bylaws, a Member and its Affiliates shall be deemed as one (1) Member.

 At such time as all nominees for the Directors are known, but in no event later than the date specified for notice of the Annual Meeting of the Members as set forth in Section 13.4, below, the Executive Director shall provide each Member with a written slate containing the names of all nominees.
 Voting for the election of Directors shall be exclusively by written or electronic ballot completed prior to or at the time of the Annual Meeting of the Members.
 Each Member may cast one (1) vote per candidate and may vote for as many candidates as the number of candidates to be elected to the new Board.
 The candidates receiving the highest number of votes shall be elected, up to the number of Directors to be elected.